 In my eleven years of climbing, I’ve come across a lot of different tricks for making climbing either easier or more enjoyable.
-Some seem like common sense once they are explained to you, e.g. brushing holds or climbing in the shade, and some will still seem like complete shenanigans even after you’ve seen them used successfully.
-In this blog series that I'm calling 'The Learning Curve', I plan on sharing many of the helpful tricks that I’ve picked up across the last decade.
+Some seem like common sense once they are explained to you, (e.g. brushing holds or climbing in the shade), and some will still seem like complete shenanigans even after you’ve seen them used successfully.

 Today’s tactic is one of my all time favorites, and probably the one that I’ve shown other people more than any other.
-This one definitely goes under the ‘making climbing more enjoyable’ category.
+This one definitely falls under the "making climbing more enjoyable" category.

-Have you ever continued to climb in a worn out pair of shoes while having a brand new pair of shoes sitting at home for the sole reason of not wanting to break in the new pair?
+Have you ever continued to climb in a worn out pair of shoes, with a brand new pair sitting at home, for the sole reason of not wanting to break in the new pair?

-Have you had to avoid climbing for a couple of days or wear your friend's giant shoes just because you had a blister or cut on you foot and it hurt to put your size 35 Solutions on?
+Have you ever had to avoid climbing for a couple of days or wear your friend's giant shoes just because you had a blister on your foot and it hurt to put your size 35 "Solutions" on?

 Are your climbing shoes a pain to put on for the first time each day before they loosen up for the rest of the session?